 We’ve kept this framework but tweaked the formula.
 By assessing each training need based on organizational impact and cost of implementation, you can prioritize which training needs should be addressed immediately, which to put on hold, and which to drop completely.

-In the original framework, the bottom-left square was referred to as cash cows, but since we’re talking about skills and not money, we call them workhorses.
+In the original framework, the bottom-left square was referred to as cash cows, but since we’re talking about critical skills and not money, we call them workhorses.

 There are many different ways to assess training needs, but we recommend a bottom-up, collaborative approach.
-Instead of letting managers decide what their teams need to know, give employees a voice and a platform to tell you where their knowledge gaps are.
-Surveys and 360 reviews are both potential tools for this, but the most effective way to democratize your training needs analysis process is through a collaborative learning platform where employees can continually declare new learning needs.
+Instead of letting managers decide what their teams need to know, give individual employees a voice and a platform to tell you where their knowledge gaps are.
+Surveys and 360 performance reviews are both potential tools for this, but the most effective way to democratize your training needs analysis process is through a collaborative learning platform where employees can continually declare new learning needs.

 Organizational impact.
 How does this need contribute to the company’s short-term and long-term goals?
 While employees are great at identifying gaps in their knowledge, they may not be able to see the effect of those skill gaps on the company as a whole.
-It’s up to leadership — either managers or a dedicated Learning & Development department — to look at the big picture and determine the effect each skill (or lack of it) will have on the department and the company.
+It’s up to leadership — either team leaders, human resources, or a dedicated Learning & Development department — to look at the big picture and determine the effect each skill (or lack of it) will have on the department and the company.

 Cost of training.
 How much will it cost the company to close this skill gap?
 Consider not just the price tag of the training but the time and company resources that will be needed as well.

 The goal here is to roughly estimate the potential ROI of pursuing training.
-Plot each training need inside the matrix based on whether it has high or low organizational impact and high or low cost of training.
+Plot each skills need inside the matrix based on whether it has high or low organizational impact and high or low cost of training.

 Their position in the matrix will help you determine what actions to take next: